 - GOAL 6: Clean Water and Sanitation We cover several companies which provide water and wastewater services.
-Through due diligence we identify the opportunities those companies have to improve access to water and wastewater services, including providing solutions to water scarcity as well as improvements to recycling and treatment. - GOAL 7: Affordable and Clean Energy We include renewable energy in our universe, and our climate transition assumptions assume a growing preference for zero carbon technologies.
+Through due diligence we identify where assets are involved in improving access to water and wastewater services, including providing solutions to water scarcity as well as improvements to recycling and treatment. - GOAL 7: Affordable and Clean Energy Renewable energy companies are included in our universe, and our climate transition assumptions assume a growing preference for zero carbon technologies.
 This results in higher growth and lower risks for those companies that are making material contributions to the clean energy build-out.